 Washington's Pure Comparative Fault Rules

 A car accident case in Washington is pretty straightforward, at least in theory: you are injured in an accident, you file an insurance claim or lawsuit, and you're awarded compensation for your damages.
 But what happens when an insurance adjuster or the court decides that you are also partly at fault for a car accident?

-Under the "pure comparative fault" rule, you receive the damages award minus the percentage of your fault.
+Under the "pure comparative fault" rule, you receive the damages award minus an amount equal to the percentage of your fault.
 In the example above, this means you'll walk away with $9,000: the $10,000 total minus $1,000 that represents your 10 percent share of the fault.

 Washington's Car Insurance Requirements

 Washington requires drivers to carry certain minimum types and amounts of car insurance coverage, which affect what happens after an accident.
 To learn more about these requirements, see our companion article, Car Insurance Laws in Washington.